 Qi horse

 Jackie Pelosi-Harris is a certified equine sports massage and Qi Gong practitioner based in Big Sur, CA. Her approach integrates the science and precision of Wilson Meagher Sports Therapy with the art of intuition and energy(Qi).
+She draws on both sports massage and Medical Qi Gong to support performance, recovery, and the overall well-being of the horse.

 Science - intuition - Energy